 Traditional cement board is heavy, dense, and requires a separate waterproofing step.
 That means more labor — cutting panels, fastening, taping seams, and then applying a waterproofing membrane.

-Foam backer board is completely different.
+Foam backer board are completely different.

-However, inside shower walls are much quicker to put together when using these panels because waterproofing requirements are much less strict.
+However, inside adjacent shower walls are much quicker to put together when using these panels because waterproofing requirements are much less strict.

 For contractors, foam boards often win for interior walls because of speed and super easy shower niche construction/ installation.
 I have noticed that DIYers can go either way – mostly depends on their budget.